shaikmgit/api-gateway-lamdba-dynamodb/README.md

 ### Examples

 This repo demonstrates multiple ways of serving content from Lambda, some of which may be considered unconventional (serving HTML files from Lambda).
-This is for simplification purposes, instead of serving static assets from a CloudFront distrubution backed by and S3 bucket.
+This is for simplification purposes minimizing the need for mulitple sub-domains (`www.yourdomainname.com` and `api.yourdomainname.com`) to serve static assets from one subdowmain using a CloudFront distrubution backed by and S3 bucket, and the other from API Gateway and Lambda.